Filterless Multi-Color VLC via DC-Biased QCT: SYSTEM MODEL

 \subsection{Proposed DC-Biased QCT Method}

-The proposed QCT approach, illustrated in Fig.~\ref{f:proposedblock}, utilizes four orthogonal QCT matrices of size \(N \times \frac{N}{4}\)---originally introduced in \cite{Cinemre2024QCTP} as precoding matrices---to process four equal subsets of PAM-modulated symbols, each containing \(\frac{N}{4}\) elements.
+The proposed QCT approach, illustrated in Fig.~\ref{f:proposedblock}, offers a filterless alternative by employing four‑channel separation entirely in the digital domain rather than optical filtering.
+Specifically, four mutually orthogonal QCT synthesis matrices \( \mathbf{H}_{\nu}\in\mathbb{R}^{\,N\times N_0},\; \nu\in\{1,2,3,4\}, \) first introduced in~\cite{Cinemre2024QCTP}, operate on four disjoint subsets of $M_\mathrm{PAM}$‑PAM symbols, each subset containing $N_0\triangleq N/4$ symbols.
 By assigning one subset to each matrix, the system enables four parallel data streams transmitted via four independent LED sources.
-These sources may be realized either by segmenting a multi-chip white LED (considered point source \cite{7138560, 7915761, 6924005}) into four sub-LEDs or by employing four-color LEDs (e.g., RAGB) combined to produce white light, thereby facilitating simultaneous optical transmissions.
+The latter can be implemented either (i) by partitioning a multi‑chip white LED, modelled as a point source~\cite{7138560,7915761,6924005}, into four sub‑emitters, or (ii) by combining four distinct color LEDs (e.g., RAGB) that jointly generate white light.
+In both realizations, the system supports the simultaneous transmission of four decorrelated optical channels without physical optical filters; in this work, the quadrichromatic RAGB implementation using four distinct color LEDs is adopted, motivated by the typically higher modulation bandwidth of emitting color chips compared with phosphor-converted white LEDs.